Dr Victoria Hurth

 Senior Fellow of the Global Cities Institute

-I teach a range of modules in marketing.
+I teach a range of lectures in marketing and sustainability.
 I am also a supervisor for final year students dissertations and placement students.
 I design and deliver the co-curricular Certificate in Sustainable Business.
 I and second supervisor for a PhD student in Judge Business School on the topic of meaningful work and organisational purpose

 Staff serving as external examiners

 * Cambridge University, Cambridge Institute for Sustainability and Leadership: Postgraduate Certificate in Sustainable Business